 - Most of the bike is pre-assembled

-The bike is sold indifferent sizes and while the pedals and tires are more than adequate, you can replace them if necessary.
+The bike is sold in different colours (orange, white and black) and while the pedals and tires are more than adequate, you can replace them if necessary.

 But the one you are really paying for is the frame as it is one of the best in its class.
 The built is suitable for experienced riders but is easy enough for first time riders commuting in the city.

 - EXCELLENT STRUCTURE 30mm deep-dish wheels with 700 x 25C tires for excellent control and contact with the road, 6061 double butted alloy smooth welding.

 - BEST CHOICE Fixed gear bicycle perfect for commuting to work, cruising at the beach.